-Cash and cash equivalents and other receivables are short-term financial assets and their carrying amounts approximate fair value because of their short-term nature and the high credit quality of counterparties.
+Cash and cash equivalents, deposits with financial institutions and other receivables: These are short-term financial assets and their carrying amounts approximate fair value because of their short-term nature and the high credit quality of counterparties.

 Net assets attributable to unit holders: The Fund routinely redeems and issues the redeemable units at the amount equal to the proportionate share of net assets of the Fund at the redemption, calculated on a basis consistent with that used in these financial statements.
 Accordingly, the carrying amount of net assets attributable to holders of redeemable units approximately their fair value.
-The shares are categorised into Level 2 of the fair value hierarchy.
+These are categorised into Level 2 of the fair value hierarchy.